ionworks/Ionwizard/Quick_start/image_installation.md

 Ionwizard will download the image, create a container, and start the software.
 The image can be access here: http://localhost:8888/tree

-## Requirements
+## System requirements

 ### Docker

-Ionwizard creates the containers using Docker.
-The Docker daemon needs to be running to use the container wizard functionality.
+Ionwizard creates and runs containerized versions of ionworks software using [Docker].
+Docker needs to be running in the background in order to use an ionworks container.

-### Troubleshooting
+## Troubleshooting

 General:
 - Curl is required to fetch the Docker image.
 While curl should be installed